 You can add as many maps as you like and the effects of each will be combined to give the final result.

 In this example a sound file has been loaded and a map added.
 This will map the particle colour to the peak amplitude in the sound file:

-You can see that most particles are coloured using colours from the right-hand side of the 'Map' gradient.
-To get a better colour spread, we can change the 'dB Range' setting.
+You can see that most particles are coloured using colours from the left-hand side of the 'Map' gradient.
+To move the colours to the right, we can change the 'dB Range' setting.
 The default value is 70dB but by reducing this to 30 we can force more colours from the left-hand end of the gradient to be used:

 Remember, what this is showing is the peak amplitude of the sound file at the moment the particles were generated.